 ASK!!
 Are you or is anyone you care about suicidal?
 Here are some links that may help!
-As always, you are more than welcome to talk to one of the BHC Counselors – on how to start the conversation, how to help someone you think might be hurting, or how to help yourself!
+As always, you are more than welcome to talk to one of the BHC Counselors about how to start the conversation, how to help someone you think might be hurting, or how to help yourself!

 BHC Counselors: 309-796-5199

 National Suicide Hotline: 800-273-TALK

 The National Suicide Prevention Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.

 Human Trafficking Presentation

 Check out this Feb.
 26, 2013, presentation by Maggie Tinsman, former Iowa state senator, and Cathy O’Keeffe, executive director of Braking Traffik.
 The two gave a great presentation on the definition of human trafficking and its various forms, legislation that has been and is currently being done, how you can keep yourself safe from falling victim, and what to do if you suspect you’re witnessing human trafficking.

 This event was sponsored by the BHC Counseling Department, Sisterhood On Campus, the BHC Police Department and the BHC Social, Behavioral and Educational Studies Department.

 For more information on human trafficking and the Braking Traffik organization and how you can “Brake Traffik,” click here: www.brakingtraffik.org